Know Before You Go: 6 Tips

 Planning on visiting the resort this winter?
 Read our six essential tips to ensure you have a smooth trip.

 Winter has arrived in Revelstoke.
 The snow is back, of course, but the days of high fives and snot rockets are long gone.
 You see, this year’s blanket of white will certainly provide fresh tracks, but not quite the “reset” that we’ve all been hoping for.
 The reality is, these are unprecedented times and, as such, we have had to make some changes in how we do things around here.
 We’ve worked hard to come up with an operating plan that allows for a safe, sanitary, and comfortable environment for our guests and our team members to enjoy.
-And, with Opening Day (November 27) just around the corner, we’re here to arm you with 6 of the essential takeaways.
+We’re here to arm you with 6 of the essential takeaways.

 This season, we’re moving things online to alleviate crowding in our Guest Services department.
 Make sure you plan ahead and pre-purchase your tickets online before you make travel plans.
 Due to this season’s capacity restrictions, we strongly advise purchasing tickets as early as possible for your desired dates, to avoid disappointment.
 We also encourage guests to visit midweek or later in the day (after 9:30am) to reduce crowding.
 Note, that if you have a Season Pass, Mountain Collective Pass, Ikon Pass, Sunshine Super Card, Vertical Card, Y2Play Pass, Local Card, or reseller ticket, this does not apply to you; you will not need to reserve your ski days in advance.